With many still on the cusp of embracing sales enablement, there’s a great opportunity for B2B manufacturers who adopt early.

 If you don’t want to get stuck in a rut – or worse, left behind – then you may be looking for newer solutions, such as sales enablement, to move forward and get that edge over your competitors.

-Here at POPcomms, we know a thing or two about sales enablement ourselves, as we design interactive sales tools that come in the form of touchscreen experiences or interactive presentations, for businesses looking to connect and engage with their best customers.
+Here at POP, we know a thing or two about manufacturing sales enablement ourselves, as we design interactive sales tools that come in the form of touchscreen experiences and interactive presentations, for businesses looking to connect and engage with their best customers.

 Below, we’re going to talk about what makes sales enablement such a great opportunity for B2B manufacturers, and where you should start.

-What makes sales enablement such a great opportunity?
+What makes manufacturing sales enablement such a great opportunity?

 Sales enablement is essentially a holistic, all-encompassing strategy that involves aligning your sales and marketing processes, and ensuring your team has all the right tools, training AND content (basically everything they need) to make that all-important sale.